svpcom/wfb-ng/doc/wfb-ng-std-draft.md

   ```

+## 6. Forward Error Correction (FEC)

+The only FEC type currently defined is Reed-Solomon over a Vandermonde matrix
+(`WFB_FEC_VDM_RS`); new FEC algorithms MAY be added in the future and are
+negotiated through the `fec_type` field of the session packet.
+An
+implementation MUST NOT decode a data packet whose session advertises an
+unknown `fec_type`.

+The reference implementation uses zfex (by Wojciech Migda) -- a SIMD-accelerated
+implementation of the erasure code originally published as
+[zfec](http://info.iet.unipi.it/~luigi/fec.html) (erasure codes based on
+Vandermonde matrices). zfex provides SSSE3 (x86) and NEON (ARM) accelerated code
+paths that are typically 5-10 times faster than the portable C implementation;
+the wire format it produces is identical to zfec and the two are interoperable.

-## Implementation notes
+## 7. Implementation Notes

-### Reference implementation
+### 7.1.
+Reference Implementation

-[wfb-ng.org](http://wfb-ng.org) -- reference implementation of WFB-NG protocol stack (C + Python/Twisted).
+[wfb-ng.org](http://wfb-ng.org) -- reference implementation of the WFB-NG
+protocol stack (C + Python/Twisted).

-License GPLv3.
+License: GPLv3.

-### Encryption
+### 7.2.
+Encryption

-WFB-NG encrypts data stream using libsodium.
+WFB-NG encrypts the data stream using libsodium.

-When TX starts, it generates new session key, encrypts it using public key authenticated encryption (cryptobox) and announce it every SESSION_KEY_ANNOUNCE_MSEC (default 1s).
+When a transmitter starts, it generates a new session key, encrypts it using
+public-key authenticated encryption (cryptobox), and announces it every
+`SESSION_KEY_ANNOUNCE_MSEC` (default 1 s).
+Session-packet encryption and
-Session packet encryption and authentication are done using X25519 ECDH key generated from (RX public key, TX secret key) on the TX side and (TX public key, RX secret key) on the RX side.
+authentication use an X25519 ECDH key derived from (RX public key, TX secret
+key) on the transmitter side and (TX public key, RX secret key) on the receiver
-Data packets encrypted by crypto_aead_chacha20poly1305_encrypt using session key and packet index as nonce.
+side.
+Data packets are encrypted with `crypto_aead_chacha20poly1305_encrypt`
+using the session key, with the packet index as the nonce.

-TX can change FEC settings online, but it must generate a new session key to avoid invalid data on the RX side.
+A transmitter MAY change FEC settings online, but when it does so it MUST
+generate a new session key to avoid presenting invalid data to the receiver.

+Because public-key decryption of a session packet is expensive and session
+packets are re-announced once per second, a receiver SHOULD cache the result of
+the last successfully decrypted session packet and reuse it for subsequent,
+identical session announcements, performing the full `crypto_box_open_easy`
+operation only when the announced session changes.

-### Key derivation from a password (KDF)
+### 7.3.
+Key Derivation From a Password (KDF)

-For low-risk purposes it is possible to derive keys from a password provided by user.
+For low-risk purposes it is possible to derive the key pairs from a
+user-supplied password.

 #### Reference implementation:

 ```